 - Travel within a working day and overseas work are uncommon.

-To qualify as a hospital pharmacist you need to:
+To qualify as a hospital pharmacist, you'll need to:

 - pass a GPhC registration exam.